- October 4, 2017

 How Potholes Impact Driver and Vehicle Safety

 Driving over potholes regularly can put your vehicle at serious risk.
 One of the most obvious problems caused by potholes is a puncture of your tire.
 However, hidden wear and tear on the tires and wheels, which can cause a puncture down the road, is also a risk.
 Wheel rim damage can also put you at risk for a flat.
+Just like how a distracted driving crash lawyer deals with unexpected incidents, potholes can lead to unforeseen damages to your vehicle.

 Tires and wheels aren’t the only systems affected by potholes.
 Hitting a pothole can cause wear on your vehicle’s shocks and struts, as well as the braking system.
 It can also cause damage to the suspension or knock the steering system out of alignment.
 Poor steering can contribute to higher fuel costs.
 Sometimes potholes damage the exhaust system, making it more difficult to pass emissions tests, and deep holes can lead to engine damage.

 This damage to your car is costly, but it’s far less costly than damage to your person.
 Potholes can also put you at risk.
 Hitting a deep pothole creates trauma similar to a collision at 35 mph.
 You can lose control of your vehicle, and the pothole itself can cause trauma to your neck and spine.
+If you’ve experienced such trauma, consulting with a spinal cord injury lawyer may be beneficial.

 How to Stay Safe